poonai/poonai.github.io/content/posts/how-debuggers-works-part1.md

 ---
-title: "Part 1: How debuggers works?
+title: "Part 1: How debuggers work?
 Example by go"
 date: 2021-09-02T14:27:16+05:30
 draft: false
 ---

 The first thing I do when I create a project is to create the debugger launch config at the `.vscode` folder.
 Debuggers help me to avoid putting print statements and building the program again.
 I always wondered how a debugger can stop the program on the line number I want and be able to inspect variables.
 Debugger workings have always been dark magic for me.
 At last, I managed to learn dark art by reading several articles and groking the source code of delve.

 In this post, I'll talk about my learning while demystifying the dark art of debugger.

 ## Problem statement
 Let's define the problem statement before coding.
-I have a sample golang program which prints random ints at every second.
+I have a sample golang program that prints random ints every second.
 The goal which I want to achieve is that our debugger program should print `breakpoint hit` before our sample program prints the random integer.

 Here is the sample program which prints random ints at every second.